Cavalleria rusticana: Film

 Costumed excerpts from the opera are performed in Mario Lanza's popular films The Great Caruso (1951) and Because You're Mine (1952).
-The opera's symphonic Intermezzo has figured in the sound track of several films, most notably in the opening and closing credits of Raging Bull and in the finale of The Godfather Part III, which also featured a performance of the opera as a key part of the film's climax.
+The opera's symphonic Intermezzo has figured in the soundtrack of several films, most notably in the opening and closing credits of Raging Bull and in the finale of The Godfather Part III, which also featured a performance of the opera as a key part of the film's climax.

+Derivative Works

+The melody of the Intermezzo became very popular and it was not long before an adaptation was made to convert it into an Ave Maria.
+The text, in Italian, was set to music by Piero Mazzoni as a solo for a tenor or a soprano, along with other languages.
+Numerous arrangements and recordings were made, with highlights being Plácido Domingo, Joyce DiDonato, Angela Gheorghiu, Elīna Garanča, Andrea Bocelli and others.